Charlotte Wessels: Phantasma (2015–2017)

 Wessels, along with Georg Neuhauser from Serenity and Oliver Philipps from Everon, formed a symphonic rock group named Phantasma.
 They were signed to Napalm Records and released a concept album titled The Deviant Hearts.
-Wessels not only sings on the album, but also wrote her debut novella called The Deviant Hearts especially for it.
+Wessels not only sang on the album, but also wrote her debut novella called The Deviant Hearts especially for it.
 The novella is included with the album's physical release.

 Solo career (2020–present)

 In August 2020, Wessels released the single, "Lizzie" which features Alissa White-Gluz as part of a collaboration.

 Following her departure from Delain, Wessels had released a solo single, "Soft Revolution" via her Patreon which was Song of the Month in January 2021.
 On 14 May 2021, Wessels released a cover of Gerard McMahon's "Cry Little Sister", a song featured in the 1987 film The Lost Boys.
 On 30 June 2021, she released a music video of the single, "Superhuman".

 On 1 June 2021, Wessels announced the title of her first studio album, Tales from Six Feet Under, a collection of multiple genres ranging from indie pop to synth-infused rock.
 It was released on 17 September 2021.
 All of the songs were made in her home studio, where she wrote, produced, and performed all the instruments on the record.
 Following the release of her solo album, she released her new song "Tonight" on 25 November 2021.

 On 28 June 2022, Wessels announced her second studio album, titled Tales from Six Feet Under, Vol. II, which was released on 7 October 2022.
 Wessels also appeared on the EP The Alchemy Project by the Dutch symphonic metal band Epica, on the song "Sirens – Of Blood and Water", alongside Amalie Bruun.
 A music video for this song was released on 11 November 2022.

+Wessels announced her third studio album, The Obsession, which was released on 20 September 2024, and at the same time, announced the album's first single, "The Exorcism", which was released on 16 May 2024.
+Wessels released four other singles to promote the album: "Chasing Sunsets", "Dopamine", "The Crying Room" and "Ode to the West Wind".